dmorl/452_finalproject/README.md

 Programming text file: opioidPDA_questions.txt
 How to read palm output: palm_how to read output.pdf

+First attempt coding in PyCharm using pandas: final dorlow2 4C.py Second attempt at coding in Jupyter Notebook using pandas: FinalProject452.ipynb Third attempt at coding PyCharm using pure python: final_redo dorlow2 4C.py

+Modification of code by Elizabeth Wickes: 452 final dorlow2 4C.py Code modification includes a def replace_resp() function that uses a dictionary to replace string responses with numbers, and an additional variable that keeps the input name but changes the extension from .txt to .csv Supplemental documentas created by this file: sample_palm_dataTEMP.csv, sample_palm_data.csv

 Goals
 a.
 Extract the participant ID, located in column 7